complexitycollapse/scrum-guide-history/README.md

 - 'Release Goal' is now 'Product Goal'
 - The wording "improvements may be implemented at any time" has been added to the Sprint Retrospective section, highlighting that you don't have to wait for the retrospective to make improvements.

+### October 2011 Revision

+Only minor changes in this revision (which comes only a few months after the last one).
+Other than minor typo fixes, the changes are:

+- Removal of "Scrum does not consider the time spent working on Product Backlog Items.
+The work remaining and date are the only variables of interest."
+- In the section on the Sprint, "quality goals remain constant" has been changed to "quality goals do not decrease."
+- New service for the Scrum Master: "Teaching the Development/Scrum Team to create clear and concise Product Backlog items."

 ## Legal Stuff

 This git repo is a derivative work of the Scrum Guide by Ken Schwaber and Jeff Sutherland.
 It is released under the Attribution Share-Alike license of Creative Commons.
 The original copyright notice is as follows: